How to Delete Windows.old Folder in Windows 11

 - Deleting it frees up a large amount of storage space.

-- Always make sure you have administrator privileges before deleting system folders.
+- Always ensure you have administrator privileges before attempting to delete system folders.

 Was this guide helpful?